 Dr. Bixler is preceded in death by his father, Dr. Thomas Jenkins Bixler, and his mother, Geraldine Rankin Bixler.
 He is survived by four children and two granddaughters, his son Thomas Jenkins Bixler III, his daughter Cissy Bixler Proctor (Stewart), and their mother JoAnn Bixler, his daughter Katherine Bixler Oberlies (Michael), his son John Yates Bixler (Carson), and their mother Jill Bixler, and his two granddaughters, Baelynn Bixler and Mae Oberlies.
-He is also survived by his siblings, John Calhoun Bixler (Donna), Jane Bixler Conn (Randy), Geraldine Brown Bixler Robbins (Danny), and his nieces and nephews Julie Conn Christesen (Eric), Diana Bixler, and Luke Bixler (Cassie), and his grandnieces and nephews Noah, Eleanor, Aubree, Melody, and baby John.
+He is also survived by his siblings, John Calhoun Bixler (Donna), Jane Bixler Conn (Randy), Geraldine Brown Robbins (Danny), and nieces and nephews Julie, Diana, and Luke.

 A visitation will be held on Thursday, October 24 at 4:00pm with a Rosary to start at 5:30pm at Bevis Funeral Home, 200 John Knox Road, Tallahassee, Florida.
 The funeral service will be held on Friday, October 25 at 1:30pm at Blessed Sacrament Catholic Church, 653 Miccosukee Road, Tallahassee, Florida, to be followed by a private burial for family.
-In lieu of flowers, the family asks that remembrance be made in Dr. Bixler's name to the TMH Foundation to benefit the Bixler Emergency Center, 1331 East 6th Avenue, Tallahassee, Florida 32303, www.tmh.org/donate.
+In lieu of flowers, the family asks that remembrance be made in Dr. Bixler's name to the TMH Foundation to benefit the Bixler Emergency Department, 1331 East 6th Avenue, Tallahassee, Florida 32303, www.tmh.org/donate).